My Secret Santa: Production

 The film is directed by Mike Rohl, and written by Carley Smale and Ron Oliver.
 It is produced by Howard and Alexander Braunstein.

 The cast is led by Alexandra Breckenridge, Ryan Eggold, Tia Mowry, Madison MacIsaac, and Diana Maria Riva.

-Principal photography took place in Kamloops, British Columbia in February 2025.
+Principal photography took place in Kamloops, British Columbia in February, 2025.

+Most of the film was shot at Sun Peaks Resort, in Sun Peaks, British Columbia in February, 2025.
+The resort negotiated to have its actual name used in the film.

+Music is composed by Matthew Rogers, and features, among other tracks, Run Rudolph Run.

 Release

-The film is set to be released on Netflix on December 3, 2025.
+The film was released on Netflix on December 3, 2025.